jamesm224/ProSynTaxDB-workflow/README.md

 This should hopefully be an easy to replicate usage.

 1. Create a conda/mamba environment with the following packages:
-(These were the versions we used others may work)
+(These were the versions we used, but other verisions may work)
     1. blast v2.14.0
     2. seqtk v1.4
     3. clustalo v1.2.4